O-I Glass (NYSE:OI) Releases FY 2022 Earnings Guidance

 O-I Glass (NYSE:OI – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $2.05-$2.20 for the period, compared to the consensus estimate of $2.10.
 The company issued revenue guidance of -.
-O-I Glass also updated its FY22 guidance to $2.05-2.20 EPS.
+O-I Glass also updated its Q3 2022 guidance to $0.55-$0.60 EPS.

 Institutional Inflows and Outflows

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Lazard Asset Management LLC bought a new stake in O-I Glass in the first quarter worth $34,000.
-Prelude Capital Management LLC bought a new stake in O-I Glass in the first quarter worth $185,000.
-Graham Capital Management L.P. bought a new stake in O-I Glass in the first quarter worth $216,000.
-Baird Financial Group Inc. lifted its stake in O-I Glass by 10.8% in the first quarter.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Lazard Asset Management LLC bought a new stake in O-I Glass in the first quarter valued at $34,000.
+Prelude Capital Management LLC purchased a new position in shares of O-I Glass in the 1st quarter worth about $185,000.
+Graham Capital Management L.P. purchased a new position in shares of O-I Glass in the 1st quarter worth about $216,000.
+Baird Financial Group Inc. raised its position in shares of O-I Glass by 10.8% in the 1st quarter.
 Baird Financial Group Inc. now owns 19,393 shares of the industrial products company’s stock worth $256,000 after purchasing an additional 1,887 shares during the last quarter.
-Finally, Allianz Asset Management GmbH lifted its stake in O-I Glass by 19.8% in the first quarter.
-Allianz Asset Management GmbH now owns 19,589 shares of the industrial products company’s stock worth $258,000 after purchasing an additional 3,244 shares during the last quarter.
-91.04% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, Allianz Asset Management GmbH raised its position in O-I Glass by 19.8% in the 1st quarter.
+Allianz Asset Management GmbH now owns 19,589 shares of the industrial products company’s stock worth $258,000 after buying an additional 3,244 shares during the last quarter.
+Institutional investors own 91.04% of the company’s stock.

 O-I Glass Company Profile